Stell0/financealerts/README.md

 For each ticker in environment var TICKER_LIST, the software checks RSI and bollinger bands and output a BUY/SELL signal.

-If a Telegram TELEGRAM_CHAT_ID and TELEGRAM_BOT_TOKEN environment variables are provided, alerts are also sent to the Telegram chat
+If a Telegram TELEGRAM_CHAT_ID and TELEGRAM_BOT_TOKEN environment variables are provided, alerts are also sent to the Telegram chat.

 INDICATORS env is the list of indicators that can be used.
 Possible values: RSI, BB, SMA, MACD